opencardev/crankshaft/README.md

 - `autoapp`: OpenAuto binary
 - `libaasdk.so`: aasdk binary

-Please head to the Wiki for instruction [how to build each of the component yourself](https://github.com/htruong/crankshaft/wiki/Building-the-binary-blobs).
+Please head to the Wiki for instruction [how to build each of the components yourself](https://github.com/htruong/crankshaft/wiki/Building-the-binary-blobs).
 The scripts provided in this repository allows you to [cross-compile them](https://github.com/htruong/crankshaft/wiki/Cross-compile-on-your-computer).